ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Hence, you can share the public key for everyone to secure the data, but only the owner of the private key can access it.

 Public-key cryptography is not only limited for encryption; authentication is an another important concept.
-Public keys can be used for creating *digital certificate* for the data; with purpose of verifying the origin of the data with the public key.
+Public keys can be used for creating *digital certificate* for the data; with purpose of verifying the entity behind authenticating the data with the public key.
 Compare also with *digital signature*; it verifies the authenticity of the data but not always the entity behind the data.

 Your first task is to create different kind of public-private (also called asymmetric) key-pairs, by using different cryptographic algorithms.